-Our 10-Year goals are built around REASON, a nod to our company tagline "Our reason is waterTM."
+Our 10-year goals are built around REASON, a nod to our company tagline "Our reason is waterTM."

-For more detailed information on how we plan to reduce our impact and increase our positive contributions, please keep reading.
+For more detailed information on the steps we are taking to reduce our impact and increase our positive contributions, please keep reading.

-I want to thank you for taking the time to learn more about everything we are doing here at ADS to create a more sustainable business.
-We look forward to continuing to share our progress in the future and building a better tomorrow together.
+I want to thank you for taking the time to learn more about everything we are doing at ADS to create a more sustainable business.
+We look forward to sharing our progress in the future and building a better tomorrow together.